 Our direct-to-consumer sales and marketing efforts are focused on generating awareness and demand for our Inogen One systems and Inogen At Home systems among patients, physicians and other clinicians, and third-party payors.
-As of December 31, 2015 we employed a marketing team of 7 people, an in-house sales team of 183 people, and a field-based sales force of 14 people, each based in the United States.
-Of the \$123.7 million of our 2015 revenue derived from the United States, approximately 37% represented direct-to-consumer rentals, 35% represented cash-pay sales to consumers and 28% represented sales to third-party home medical equipment providers, distributors, and resellers.
+As of December 31, 2016 we employed a marketing team of 5 people, an in-house sales team of 192 people (including 177 inside sales representatives), and a field-based sales team of 20 people (including 18 physician sales representatives).

-Patients who choose to use their Medicare or private insurance benefits rent our systems.
+Patients who choose to use their Medicare or private insurance benefits typically rent our systems.
 Those who purchase our product outright are typically not eligible to use their insurance benefits due to their capped rental status, or choose to purchase because the patient prefers to own the equipment, or the patient has an upcoming trip where they have an immediate need for our product that cannot be processed in time by their primary insurance carrier.
 Our ability to rent to Medicare patients directly, bill Medicare and other third-party payors on their behalf, and service patients in their homes requires that we hold a valid Medicare supplier number, are accredited by an independent agency approved by Medicare, and comply with the differing licensure and process requirements in the 49 states in which we serve patients.